distracteddev/commander-completion/README.md

 # Commander-Completion

-This module can be used to generate bash/zsh completion functions for a node-commander cli.
+This module can be used to generate bash/zsh completion functions for a [commander.js](https://github.com/tj/commander.js) cli.

 # Requirements